SoftwareDefinedBuildings/bw2-contrib/driver/pelican/interface.md

 // Struct containing a series of blocks that describes a one day schedule type ThermostatDaySchedule struct {
-  Blocks []ThermostatBlockSchedule `msgpack:blocks`
+  Blocks []ThermostatBlockSchedule `msgpack:"blocks"`
 }

 // Struct containing data defining the settings of each schedule block type ThermostatBlockSchedule struct {
-  CoolSetting float64 `msgpack:"cool_setting"` // Cooling turns on when room temperature exceeds cool setting temp.
+  // Cooling turns on when room temperature exceeds cool setting temp.
+  CoolSetting float64 `msgpack:"cool_setting"`
-  HeatSetting float64 `msgpack:"heat_setting"` // Heating turns on when room temperature drops below heat setting temp.
+  // Heating turns on when room temperature drops below heat setting temp.
+  HeatSetting float64 `msgpack:"heat_setting"`
-  System      string  `msgpack:"system"`       // Indicates if system is heating, cooling, off, or set to auto Time        string  `msgpack:"time"`         // Indicates the time of day which the above settings are enacted.
+  // Indicates if system is heating, cooling, off, or set to auto System      string  `msgpack:"system"`
+  // Indicates the time of day which the above settings are enacted.
+  Time        string  `msgpack:"time"`
 }
 ```